UNSW-MARK5826-BRAND-RECOMM-GOODONYOU/Watson-Assistant-Labs/1-Basics/README.md

 ![](./images/28-dialog-positive-responses.jpg)

 After we've provided a response to the user, we want to make sure we ask them if they need any more help.
-Edit the **And finally** section so that we `Jump to` to our `Help` node.
+Edit the **Then assistant should** section so that we `Jump to` to our `Help` node.
 Choose `Respond` after you've selected `Help` as the destination node for the jump:

 ![](./images/29-dialog-positive-jump.jpg)